 In cases where there are still outstanding disagreements after preparing proposed final documents, the parties can be referred to mediation.

-Typically, a lot of those unresolved issues get resolved almost immediately via motions for temporary relief.
+Typically, a lot of those unresolved issues get resolved almost immediately via motions for temporary relief such as a motion for exclusive possession of the marital residence.
 A judge’s ruling on a temporary motion usually lets the parties know “which way the wind is blowing” as to final rulings and further encourages settlement.